 Coral (often with her two kids (born 2014 and 2017) and her partner) can frequently be found exploring wild places, camping, paddling, foraging, cross-country skiing, biking, and playing ultimate frisbee.

 Emily Mortenson (she/ki) Emily was fortunate to be raised in beautiful Driftless WI swimming in the river, climbing sandstone bluffs, and playing in the magical woods.
 The land has been calling her to nature connection through self, Spirit and community ever since!
 With a background in social work and yoga, Emily is now sharing those fun skills homeschooling her four children.
-Wild Harvest Nature Connection has woven an integral role in her family’s life for 6 years and she loves exploring nature with the wonderful kids of Wild Saplings.
+Wild Harmony Nature Connection has woven an integral role in her family’s life for 6 years and she loves exploring nature with the wonderful kids of Wild Harmony.

 Leslie's background demonstrates a blend of practical skills, community engagement, and a deep connection to nature.
 She enjoyed fourteen years as a stay-at-home homeschooling parent which provided her the flexibility of time to deepen into exploring traditional textile production from hand twining wild cordage, learning to weave with a floor loom, and hand tanning buckskins.
 She has become similarly accomplished in foraging all the wild goodies - nuts, berries, mushrooms.
 These avenues to connect in ways fundamental, tactile, and untamed to such basic parts of life as food and clothing, have been informative in directing her daily life ever since.